Vertu: Concierge Service

-A key feature of the Vertu ownership experience is its Concierge Service, a 24/7 lifestyle management assistance program.
+A key feature of Vertu ownership is its Concierge Service, a 24/7 lifestyle management assistance program.
 The service is accessible via a dedicated button, Ruby Key, often made of ruby, located on the side of many Vertu phones.
 Pressing the button connects the user to a personal concierge team that can handle a range of requests.

-Service Functions
+Service functions

 The service is structured to assist several categories.
 These include: